Weihua Du 杜伟桦 (read as /ˈweɪˌhwɑː duː/)

 weihuad [at] cs.cmu.edu

-I’m Weihua Du (杜伟桦), a first-year Ph.D. student at LTI, Carnegie Mellon University, co-advised by Prof. Yiming Yang and Prof. Sean Welleck.
-Previously, I completed my bachelor’s degree in Computer Science and Technology at IIIS, Tsinghua University (also known as Yao Class), where I had the privilege of being advised by Prof. Yi Wu.
-Additionally, I had a wonderful internship at the MIT-IBM Lab, supervised by Prof. Chuang Gan at the junior year of undergraduate studies.
+Hi there, I’m a second-year Ph.D. student at Language Technologies Institute, Carnegie Mellon University, where I’m fortunate to be co-advised by Prof. Yiming Yang and Prof. Sean Welleck.
+Before coming to CMU, I earned my bachelor’s degree in Computer Science and Technology from IIIS, Tsinghua University (a.k.a.
+Yao Class), where I had the privilege of working with Prof. Yi Wu.